European Commodities Exchange

 The General Meeting of members comes together once a year in October and a half-yearly information meeting takes place in spring.

-In 2021, the 61st European Commodities Exchange, the organisation of which was entrusted to the Copenhagen Exchange, welcomed 2530 participants from all over the world.
+In 2023, the 63rd European Commodities Exchange, the organisation of which was entrusted to the Warsaw Exchange, welcomed over 4000 participants from all over the world.

-The 63rd European Commodities Exchange Days were awarded to Warsaw and will take place on 12-13th October 2023.
+The 64th European Commodities Exchange Days were awarded to Paris and will take place on 5-6th December 2024.

 Forthcoming Exchange Days will take place as follows: